perfino Help

 Probes

 Transactions typically use external resources that are often the cause for performance problems.
 The most prominent example is JDBC.
-Just looking at the name of a slow transaction may not generate any insight, but if you can see the SQL statement that is responsible for most of the time, you can often find the cause of the slowness right away.
+Just looking at the name of a slow transaction may not generate any insight.
+However, if you can see the SQL statement that is responsible for most of the time, you can often find the cause of the slowness right away.

 perfino records this kind of data with probes.
 Probes generate payload data that is attached to the currently running transaction.
 If no transaction is running, the data is discarded.